ArkieCoder/mimecast_log_collector/README.md

 My solution was to put the SIEM logs in directories based on date so that no one directory would have too many files, then I created a log rotation script that would remove old logs.

-**Compression** - Examples from Mimecast demonstrate how to implement compression when calling their APIs, and they mention that using compression reduces the chance of getting rate limited.
+**Compression [ADDED]** - Examples from Mimecast demonstrate how to implement compression when calling their APIs, and they mention that using compression reduces the chance of getting rate limited.
 I have a requirement to implement this compression, so I will be working on that feature.